Do you know which social media channels are driving the most traffic to your website (and which are a total waste of time)?

 Yes, without a doubt.
 No question about it.
 You’re leaving gigs on the table if it’s not.

-Google is now penalizing websites that are not mobile friendly by eliminating those sites from mobile search results.
+Google heavily penalizes websites that are not mobile friendly by eliminating those sites from mobile search results.

-In other words, when someone searches Google for your name or your website from a mobile device, your listing may not show up in search results if your site isn’t “responsive” (aka “mobile optimized”).
+In other words, when someone searches Google for your name/website from a mobile device, your listing may not show up in search results if your site isn’t “responsive” (aka “mobile optimized”).

 With mobile web use now representing over 50% of all internet traffic, it is time.